 ARN isn’t available for this refund: The ARN will be unavailable when it is not available or supported for the refund.

-An example of when you might see this status is when the refund occurs before the actual charge has been settled with the bank.
-Rather than waiting for settlement and refunding, we reverse the authorization and drop the charge.
+- An example is a reversal refund, when the refund occurs before the charge has been settled with the bank.
+Rather than waiting for settlement, we reverse and drop the charge.
 This means the charge will disappear from the card statement for your customer.
-There is no corresponding refund and therefore no ARN in this situation.
+There is no corresponding refund and therefore no ARN in this scenario.

 A System Trace Audit Number (STAN) is a number generated by the cardholder bank that can be used to identify a transaction.
 STAN is a trace ID number most commonly used internally at the cardholders bank.
 It’s always a six-digit code, and therefore is not truly unique as the code resets after 999,999.